recommenders-team/recommenders/scenarios/retail/README.md

 ### Similar alternatives

 This scenario covers down-selling or out of stock alternatives to avoid losing a sale.
-Similar alternatives predicts other products with similar features, like price, type, brand or visual appearance.
+Similar alternatives predict other products with similar features, like price, type, brand or visual appearance.

 ## Data and evaluation